Lucy (Australopithecus): US tour

 A six-year exhibition tour of the United States was undertaken during 2007–13; it was titled Lucy's Legacy: The Hidden Treasures of Ethiopia and it featured the actual Lucy fossil reconstruction and over 100 artifacts from prehistoric times to the present.
-The tour was organized by the Houston Museum of Natural Science and was approved by the Ethiopian government and the U.S. State Department.
+The tour was organized by the Houston Museum of Natural Science and was approved by the Ethiopian government and the US State Department.
 A portion of the proceeds from the tour was designated to modernizing Ethiopia's museums.

 There was controversy in advance of the tour over concerns about the fragility of the specimens, with various experts including paleoanthropologist Owen Lovejoy and anthropologist and conservationist Richard Leakey publicly stating their opposition, while discoverer Don Johanson, despite concerns for the possibility of damage, felt the tour would raise awareness of human origins studies.
 The Smithsonian Institution, Cleveland Museum of Natural History and other museums declined to host the exhibits.

 The Houston Museum made arrangements for exhibiting at ten other museums, including the Pacific Science Center in Seattle.
 In September 2008, between the exhibits in Houston and Seattle, the skeletal assembly was taken to the University of Texas at Austin for 10 days to perform high-resolution CT scans of the fossils.

 Lucy was exhibited at the Discovery Times Square Exposition in New York City from June until October 2009.
 In New York, the exhibition included Ida (Plate B), the other half of the recently announced Darwinius masilae fossil.
 She was also exhibited in Mexico at the Mexico Museum of Anthropology until its return to Ethiopia in May 2013.

-Ethiopia celebrated the return of Lucy in May 2013.
+Czech tour

+In August 2025, Lucy, along with another hominid fossil, Selam (Australopithecus), were transported to the Czech Republic for a two-month exhibition at the Czech National Museum in Prague.